LarsDenBakker/blog-posts/developing-without-a-build/es-dev-server.md

 In the previous article we briefly discussed import maps as an upcoming browser feature which handles bare module imports. `es-module-shims` and `systemjs` both support import maps.
 If compatibility mode is enabled, the dev server takes care of adapting your import maps to work with these libraries, making this a viable workflow during development.

 The import maps API is not fully stabalized yet, so if you're going down this path it's good to keep an eye how this standard evolves.

+## es-dev-server as a library
+Outside of the command line the dev server can also be used as a NodeJS library.
+This way you can integrate it with other tools.
+You can read more about that in the server's documentation.

+See the next article in this series for an integration of the dev server with karma for testing.